 Prototypes for provocation: the creative potential of a local identity

-Behind each object lies a forgotten story, but how to recover these stories and attempt a new continuity?
+Behind each handmade utensil lies a forgotten story about its making and usefulness.
+How to recover this meaning and attempt a new continuity?

-Cultura Intensiva set out to design products that would follow these stories as guidelines with a focus on cultural development.
-We began the process with field research – an intensive observation of the ways of making and using objects within the community, one with a rich ‘making’ heritage.
+The Cultura Intensiva concept set out to experiment with existing rural artifacts and follow their stories as guidelines for alternative designs.
+We began the process with field research – an intense observation of ways of making and using in Southern Portugal, a region with a rich ‘making by’ heritage.
 The knowledge of vernacular culture became a method for designing based on folk experience rather than academic expertise.
-This enabled a reflection on the cultural identity of the region and resulted in thoughtful crossings of traditional techniques for gradual and reasonable cultural development.
-In this way, traditional habits and customs infuse a contemporary sense of creative and honest design solutions.
+This enabled a reflection about how endemic material culture contributes to local identity in a place.
+The results are “material essays” which highlight gradual and reasonable development of everyday things.
+Traditional habits and customs gave the creative briefing for simple and intelligent design solutions.

-A series of products, ‘new cuisine’ recipes highlighting regional ingredients, and reflections about regional craft culture, are all gathered together in a published booklet.
+A series of objects, supported by ‘new cuisine’ recipes highlighting regional ingredients, and reflections about regional craft culture by researchers, are all gathered in a published booklet.

 The exhibition Cultura Intensiva showed old artifacts of the regional tradition side by side with new proposals, made by the same artisans.
 A material essay which proposes new continuity to the rich making culture of the Algarve.

 For the first time these objects were presented for their design qualities besides ethnographic interest.
 This provocation launched discussion about the potential for a specific situated design practice in that region.